Jimmy Savo: Career

-Savo also starred in "Once In A Blue Moon," (1935) written by Ben Hecht and Charles Macarthur.
-The film was not a success, costing Paramount pictures $350,000.
+He appeared in several movies, the first being the 1928 Canadian-made drama Carry on, Sergeant!.
+He also starred in Once in a Blue Moon (1935) written by Ben Hecht and Charles MacArthur.
+The film was not a success, costing Paramount Pictures $350,000.
+His final movie appearances were in Reckless Living and Merry-Go-Round of 1938.

 In 1942 Isidore Herk and the Shubert brothers co-produced a Broadway show called Wine, Women and Song, starring Jimmy Savo and Margie Hart.
 The show was advertised as a combination of vaudeville, burlesque and Broadway revue, and ran for seven weeks.
 The revue included striptease, which shocked some of the audiences.
 Wine, Women and Song was closed by court order in December 1942.
+Savo also featured in the 1943 Broadway musical by Lerner and Loewe, What's Up?.

+After he underwent a leg amputation in 1946, Savo continued to perform in nightclub settings, notably at the Plaza Hotel in New York.
+In 1950 he had his own television program, The Jimmy Savo Show on NBC.

-Savo was the author of two books: Little World, Hello!
-(1947) and I Bow to the Stones; Memories of a New York Childhood (1963).
+Savo was the author of two books: the children's book Little World, Hello!
+(1947), and the posthumously published memoir I Bow to the Stones: Memories of a New York Childhood (1963).